Join us in The Hague

 It is with regret that due to the present situation surrounding Covid-19 the Warrior Care in 21st Century organising committee have unfortunately had to take the decision that we are not able to stage the event at this time.

 Surgeon Commander Remco Blom, Defense Healthcare Organisation Commander and Military Medical Authority of the Armed Forces of The Netherlands: 'In my current position, but also as a medical doctor, I am enthusiastic about the symposium.
 Innovation and the implementation of innovative ideas form part of my duties within the military healthcare service.
 This symposium falls in line with that perfectly, with its international collaboration of scientists and the people putting ideas into practice.
 It thereby forms a link in the chain leading to even better patient care, which then could lead to a breakthrough in the life of a physically or psychologically wounded soldier or veteran.
 And at the end of the day, that's what it's all about and why we are in this field.'

-Colonel Prof. Dr. Erik Vermetten, chairman of the program committee: 'The symposium is very forward focussed.
+Colonel Prof. Dr. Eric Vermetten, chairman of the program committee: 'The symposium is very forward focussed.
 I say this because there are important, if not revolutionary, developments taking shape within the military health service.
 Take, for example, the spectacular new developments within the field of prosthetics, including the use of robotics.
 And take the greatly improved possibilities in the area of virtual reality within the military mental health care.
 The chosen design of the symposium - a clever combination of plenary sessions, teams and pitches - offers participants ample opportunities to acquire and exchange knowledge and experience.
 All within an inspiring international context with top-notch keynote speakers and experiential warriors.'

 Join us in The Hague